Your children have requested an Oculus Quest 2 VR headset because all their friends are playing one and you want to know is VR safe for kids?

 Although this can somewhat help you from running into furniture or a wall, you will likely not stop in time if you run full tilt in that direction.
 Nor will it stop you from hitting a ceiling fan or accidentally punching a wall unit with that priceless collectible on it.

 Adults might survive running full speed into a wall with minimal issues hurt beyond their pride, but it can be a bit more damaging for a child to do so.
+This is an important point when deciding is VR safe for kids?

 There are many broken fingers, cut hands, and smashed equipment posted in forums from adults using the Quest 2.

-The VR world can be very real feeling and leaning on a virtual table, or smashing a tennis racket a little to far is a very real risk.
+The VR world can be a very real feeling and leaning on a virtual table, or smashing a tennis racket a little too far is a very real risk.
 It is a good idea to make sure you are familiar with how the boundary system works and explain how it works to your child.

 Weight of The Oculus Quest 2 Headset